Liz Halliday-Sharp: Equestrian: Three Day Eventing

+In 2024, Halliday was named as the travelling reserve for the U.S. eventing team at the 2024 Summer Olympics.
+After Will Coleman pulled out of the competition, Halliday and Nutcracker made their Olympic debut.

+On August 29, 2024, Halliday suffered a traumatic brain injury after falling during a cross country round at the USEA American Eventing Championships.
+Her horse, Shanroe Cooley was reportedly uninjured in the fall.

 Racing

 Halliday first started racing at age 16 in a 1967 Datsun 510 that she shared with her father, Don, who was a Sports Car Club of America instructor and vintage racer.
 When she attended the University of California, Santa Barbara, she was involved in low-level motor clubs and the Vintage Auto Association.
 In 2001, Halliday raced in the Kumho BMW Championship series for Mosely Motorsport in the M3 E30, and was named "Driver of the Season" in 2002.
 A year later, Halliday recorded one win and broke the class lap record at Croft, earning her "Driver of the Day" honors.
 In 2003, Halliday became the first woman to win a British GT Championship round.

 In 2005, Halliday made her 24 Hours of Le Mans debut in the LMP2 class, and was leading the class until she was forced to retire eleven hours into the race due to engine problems.
 A year later, she finished fourth in the class.
 After her contract with Team Modena was terminated, Halliday raced for the Noël Del Bello Racing Team in a Courage-AER LC75, which she shared with Romain Iannetta and Vitaly Petrov.
 However, the team was only able to finish 198 laps at the 2007 24 Hours of Le Mans, and finished 38th.

 In parallel, Halliday competed at the LMP2 class of the American Le Mans Series for Intersport Racing, finishing sixth in 2005 and vice-champion in 2006.
 She collected three class wins in each season, most notably at the 2005 Petit Le Mans and the 2006 12 Hours of Sebring, where she finished second overall.

 Halliday had a two-year hiatus from racing to be a commentator for Eurosport covering the 24 Hours of Le Mans, as well as an expert judge at Speed's GT Academy series.
 She also covered the American Le Mans series for CBS Sports throughout 2007, as well as for Motors TV during their Le Mans broadcasts.
 Halliday has also served as a mentor and judge in the Sky One series The Race.